-“The future of IT will be many private enterprise blockchains, many private consortium blockchains, and some public blockchains.”
+“The future of IT will be many private enterprise blockchains, many private consortium blockchains, and some public blockchains, like Ethereum.”

-These are the words of Joseph Lubin, the co-founder of Ethereum and CEO of Consensys, a prominent blockchain development company which released the software likes of Metamask, Truffle, and Infura, all of which were an enormous addition to the development stack of blockchain programmers all around the world.
+These are the words of Joseph Lubin, the co-founder of Ethereum and CEO of Consensys.
+This prominent blockchain development company which released the software likes of Metamask, Truffle, and Infura, all of which were an enormous addition to the development stack of blockchain programmers worldwide.

-Recently we could also saw a tweetstorm coming from Joe which gives a very interesting perspective on the state of Blockchains in the industry:
+Recently we could also saw a tweetstorm coming from Joe, which gives a fascinating perspective on the state of Blockchains in the industry:

 #Blockchain is more than a market.
 It’s a movement.

 We do seem like @ethereumJoseph fanboys, but the man sure knows his domain.
 With the above intro, we set the tone for our write-up.
 We will try to cover the Ethereum space, private networks, scaling solutions, and how blockchain can be used throughout various industries and businesses.